mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/index.md

 #### Bug fixes

 - Fix a bug where provisioning would fail looking up the default AWS AMI in certain regions, even if `imageID` is set.
-- In certain environments, the kubelet service can be in a started state after the package is installed, always stop that service to avoid `kubeadm` preflight errors.
+- In certain environments, the kubelet service can be in a started state, after the package is installed.
+Always stop that service to avoid `kubeadm` preflight errors.
 - Properly set the `konvoy` version when writing out the marker file to remote hosts.

 #### Component version changes